Polynomial methods for Procedural Terrain Generation: Results

-It is worth noting that fractal dimension of coastlines is not by itself a complete measure of terrain realism ; Koch snowflake has very little resemblance with real terrain, while its fractal dimension is 1.26 \cite{Kappraff}.
+It is worth noting that fractal dimension of coastlines is not by itself a complete measure of terrain realism; Koch snowflake has very little resemblance with real terrain, while its fractal dimension is 1.26 \cite{Kappraff}.
 Therefore, it seems judicious to associate $D$ with another criterium whose role is to quantify how much terrain is uneven.
-Although we do not investigate this point, we indicate here that Kullback-Leibler \cite{kullback} divergence could be a suitable choice for measuring the similarity between height maps as a complement to fractal analysis.
+Although this point is not investigated, it is worth noting that the Kullback-Leibler \cite{kullback} divergence could be a suitable choice for measuring the similarity between height maps as a complement to fractal analysis.